Moffefe/MycoBox/docs/firmware-update.md

 Test ON / OFF
 ```

-Do not leave the chamber unattended until the Zigbee devices and actuator assignments have been verified again.
+Do not return the installation to unattended automatic operation until the Zigbee devices and actuator assignments have been verified again.

 ---